UmeshUmarani/Calculator/README.md

 # Calculator
 Part- 2 (code is @branch "Part2")

-Basic authentication mechanism for the same where a username and password is accepted
+Basic authentication mechanism for Part1 where a username and password is accepted

 Part-1 (code is @branch "Part1")